showteeth/scfetch/README.md

 ##### Download sra

-With the dataframe contains gsm and run number, `scfetch` will download sra files using `prefetch`.
+With the dataframe contains gsm and run number, `GEfetch2R` will download sra files using `prefetch`.
 The returned result is a dataframe contains failed runs.
 If not `NULL`, users can re-run `DownloadSRA` by setting `gsm.df` to the returned result.

 ```r
 # a small test